Writing Samples

 • Start the process early!
 Do not try to edit your writing sample the night before your interview.

 Your writing sample should include a cover page.
 Include your name and contact information on the cover page.
 You should also include why and when you wrote the sample – e.g., for a legal research and writing course, as part of a memorandum for an employer, for a particular journal.
-(If you redraft an earlier effort, you should explain that, e.g. “based on a memorandum I wrote in our first year writing program in Spring 2016”.)
+(If you redraft an earlier effort, you should explain that, e.g. “based on a memorandum I wrote in our first year writing program in Spring 2020”.)
 If your writing sample has been accepted for publication, be sure to indicate that.
 Also, note if you omitted certain sections of the sample for length reasons.
 If you remove the facts section, you should include a very brief statement of the relevant facts (no more than a few sentences).
-In additional to our high-level overview here, please refer to the Career Manual distributed at Orientation for a detailed discussion of writing samples.
-For guidance in drafting your writing sample cover page, we recommend you review our example of a writing sample cover page.
+In additional to our high-level overview here, please refer to the Career Manual for a detailed discussion of writing samples.
+For guidance in drafting your writing sample cover page, please refer to page A-99 in Appendix F of the Career Manual.

 Transcripts